 That's why at least three strong candidates passed on the job and it was given to a career personnel man who, while talented, was about to be fired by new Tampa Bay Buccaneers GM Jason Licht, per the Miami Herald.

 Ross must reconsider how he runs his team.
 He has had a rough go of it since buying the team in the respect-earning department from other teams and prospective free agents, head coaches and general managers.
 In short, everyone is suspicious of the Ross-run Dolphins, and most people who entertain an interview with them for an open spot appear to be doing so for leverage elsewhere.
 That's no way to run a team.

-Hickey has some good things to work with: a young quarterback with promise, a solid infrastructure and more freedom to build through trades and free agency.
+Hickey has some good things to work with: a young quarterback with promise, a solid infrastructure and more room and freedom to build through trades and free agency.
 But what happens if he and Philbin are at odds over cutting a draft pick?
 Do they run to Ross crying?
 Does Aponte take sides?